 The Compliance Ledger

 The compliance ledger is the single source of truth for your PCI DSS evidence.
-It replaces the DRL spreadsheet, the shared drive, and the task tracker with one structure that stays consistent across cycles.
+It replaces the spreadsheet, the shared drive, and the task tracker with one structure that stays consistent across cycles.

 Cycles